serlesen/java-complete-course/README.md

 may have a different value for each instantiation of the same class.

-## Chapter 4
+## Chapter 7

-In this fourth chapter, we will see the loops.
+In this seventh chapter, we will see the loops.
 The loops are very important to manage the execution flow of an application.
 You can iterate until a condition is satisfied (or no more satisfied), you can iterate over a range of number (from 1 to 10), or you can iterate over a list of elements.